A Note on the Chevalley--Warning Theorems: Proofs

 and $P_0\in S$.
 If $P$ is any point in $S\cap L_0$ the line $\cl$ generated by $P$ and $P_0$ contains at least 2 points of $S$, and hence by our hypothesis contains at least $m+1$ such points.
 For different points $P$ the sets $\cl\setminus \{P_0\}$ are disjoint, whence

 This completes the induction.

 We now establish Theorem \ref{geom}.
 If any of the polynomials $\Bf$ vanishes identically we may clearly remove it from the collection, and if any of the polynomials is a non-zero constant then $z(\Bf;\Af)$ is empty, so that the result is trivial.
 It follows that we may assume that each of the $f_i$ has positive degree, whence $r$, which is the number of polynomials $f_i$, is at most $d$.
-Thus the zero-set of the polynomials $\Bf$, over $\overline{\mathbb{F}_q}$ is an algebraic variety, $V$ say, of degree at most $d^d$ and dimension at most $n$.
-This variety is defined over $\F_q$, and is not necessarily absolutely irreducible.
-Indeed $V$ may contain irreducible components which are not defined over $\F_q$.
-We call such components ``bad'', and our goal is to replace $V$ by a variety $V^*$ with no bad components, and such that $V(\F_q)=V^*(\F_q)$.
+Thus the zero-set of the polynomials $\Bf$, over $\overline{\mathbb{F}_q}$ is an algebraic variety, $V$ say, of dimension at most $n$.
+This variety is defined over $\F_q$, but is not necessarily absolutely irreducible.
+We shall call an irreducible component of $V$ ``bad'' if it is not defined over $\F_q$.
+Thus our goal is to replace $V$ by a variety $V^*$ with no bad components, and such that $V(\F_q)=V^*(\F_q)$.
 We proceed to describe a general ``reduction process'' for our varieties.
-Suppose that $V$ has at least one bad component.
-Choose such a component, $W$ say, of maximal dimension $D$ say.
-Let the Galois conjugates of $W$ be $W=W_1,\ldots,W_k$.
-Since each of these is an irreducible component of $V$ we see that $k\le \deg(V)$.
-Any $\F_q$-point of $W$ lies on $W':=W_1\cap\ldots\cap W_k$.
-Thus if we replace the components $W_1,\ldots,W_k$ of $V$ by $W'$, and call the resulting variety $V'$, we see that $V(\F_q)=V'(\F_q)$.
-Moreover $V'$ contains no bad components of dimension greater than $D$, and since $\dim(W')<\dim(W)$ there is one fewer bad component of dimension $D$.
-We also note that
+In order to keep track of the number of absolutely irreducible components that these varieties have, and of their degrees, it will be convenient to define $\delta(X)=\sum\deg(X_i)$ whenever the variety $X$ is a union of absolutely irreducible components $X_i$.
+It follows that $\delta(V)\le C_0(n,d)$ for some number $C_0(n,d)$ depending on $n$ and $d$ alone, and we aim to establish an analogous bound $\delta(V^*)\le C(n,d)$ for the variety $V^*$.